-- Level 1: Observable inputs such as quoted prices in active markets. - Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly. - Level 3: Unobservable inputs where there is little or no market data, which require the reporting entity to develop its own assumptions.
+Level 1: Observable inputs such as quoted prices in active markets.

+Level 2: Inputs, other than quoted prices in active markets, that are observable either directly or indirectly.

+Level 3: Unobservable inputs where there is little or no market data, which require the reporting entity to develop its own assumptions.

 When quoted market prices are available in active markets, the fair value of assets and liabilities is estimated within Level 1 of the valuation hierarchy.
 If quoted prices are not available, then fair values are estimated by using pricing models, quoted prices of assets and liabilities with similar characteristics, or discounted cash flows, within Level 2 of the valuation hierarchy.
-In cases where Level 1 or Level 2 inputs are not available, the fair values are estimated by using inputs within Level 3 of the hierarchy.
+In cases where Level 1 or Level 2 inputs are not available, the fair values are estimated by using are estimated by using bricing models.